 Is Wealthfront Worth it?
 Final Wrap up

-Wealthfront has grown to manage over $4.6 billion in assets as of January 2017.
+Wealthfront has grown to manage over $16 billion as of Winter 2019.
 They offer transparency, tax-sensitive investing and the PassivePlus® investing approach all for a low fee.
 For new investors, it’s an excellent choice.
 For those with larger portfolios, the tax-optimized direct indexing is a compelling feature.
 The credentialed customer service representatives are an added bonus to this all-digital investment manager.